namrataByte/TextFightClub/frontend/textfightclubui/README.md

 ```

-You can just **replace your current README.md with this**.
+If you want, I can also **add a small section on how to configure the frontend to automatically call the backend API** so your app runs immediately after `npm start`.

-If you want, I can also **add instructions for setting the backend API URL in the React app** so it connects automatically without editing files.
-Do you want me to do that too?
+Do you want me to add that?
 ```